 Terms & Conditions When you book with us, you accept responsibility for any damage or loss caused by you.
 Full payment for any such damage or loss (reasonably estimated if not precisely known) must be paid direct at the time to the accommodation owner or manager or other supplier.
 If the actual cost of the loss or damage exceeds the amount paid where estimated, you must pay the difference once known.
 If the actual cost is less than the amount paid, the difference will be refunded.
 If you fail to do so, you will be responsible for meeting any claims subsequently made against us (together with our own and the other party’s full legal costs) as a result of your actions.
 You must ensure that all your travel documents, full passports, visas, vaccination certificates, currency and travellers cheques are in order and valid for travel.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
 We are able to give general advice on these matters for British citizens holding a British passport.
 However, non-British citizens and non-British passport holders should check with their embassy or consulate vis-a-vis current requirements.
 See also our General Information section.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.
 The name on your airline tickets must be the name that appears on your full passport.
 Please note that if you believe that we have stated orally that a particular facility or service should be available, but is not in the brochure or in writing from us, please make reference to it on the booking form so that we may confirm it to you when accepting your booking.

 Should you have any complaints about any aspect of your pilgrimage or holiday arrangements, you must inform our local representative or tour leader immediately and the supplier of the arrangements concerned.
 Problems can most easily be dealt with on the spot.
 Please note, if you do not report a problem or complaint which, if it had been reported at the time it occurred could have been resolved there and then we cannot accept any liability in respect of that problem or complaint.
 It is sensible to expect a client travelling in the developing world to be reasonably resourceful if things go wrong.
 If you experience any difficulties, contact us in the UK at our head office.
 The number will be found on your pre-departure information and with your tickets.
 In the unlikely event that an acceptable solution cannot be found, you should then write to us within 28 days of your return with full details of your complaint.
 If you fail to follow this complaints procedure, your right to claim the compensation you may otherwise have been entitled to may be affected or even lost as a result.
-If we cannot reach an amicable solution to any dispute you do have the right to refer the dispute to the Association of Independent Tour Operators which operates an Independent Dispute Service (details on request) for resolution of the dispute by a mediator provided the claim does not involve personal accident, injury or illness.
+If we cannot reach an amicable solution to any dispute you do have the right to refer the dispute to the Travel Trust Association which operates an Independent Dispute Service (details on request) for resolution of the dispute by a mediator provided the claim does not involve personal accident, injury or illness.

 10. The brochure and quotation